Localized Marketing Strategy

 While we may think of the celebs filling our Instagram feeds with selfies as the only influencers out there, micro-influencers can have a surprisingly big impact on individual localities.
 Rather than courting people with hundreds of thousands of followers, it pays to focus on influencers who have built smaller, more engaged communities.
 Influencers can be on social channels and blogs and can include journalists and reporters as well.

 Local publications can also offer micro-targeted reach since they typically garner loyal followings in towns and communities across the country.
-Shane Kimsey, TRAFFIK Director of Media, offers an example: “When we were developing our media plan to reach a Medicare audience in the Long Beach area, we bought very local publications like the Long Beach Grunion, instead of the Los Angeles Times.
+Shane Kimsey, TRAFFIK’s Director of Operations, offers an example: “When we were developing our media plan to reach a Medicare audience in the Long Beach area, we bought very local publications like the Long Beach Grunion, instead of the Los Angeles Times.
 In this case, it proved to be a more nuanced outreach strategy that was more effective in getting the results we were looking for.”

 Put in the Hard Work